ICJIA/icjia-dvfr-nuxt3/content/about.md

-  office of domestic violence and community violence prevention city of rockford wendy cohen senior policy advisor office of the illinois attorney general patrick delfino director illinois state s attorney appellate prosecutor s office content content content content content content content content regional dvfr teams regional domestic violence fatality review teams are responsible for conducting a designated number of comprehensive individual case reviews quarterly these cases will consist of fatalities and near fatalities that are believed to be the result of domestic violence including overdoses and suicides as part of these in depth case reviews teams will collect and review a variety of records conduct interviews look at victim survivor abuser contact with various systems and identify both vulnerabilities and strengths in the intervention process teams will use their findings to identify opportunities for improvement in domestic violence intervention strategies and systems collaboration and make annual recommendations to the statewide committee teams must be organized by circuit court boundaries but may be formed as county jurisdiction beat or neighborhood specific the statewide dvfr committee is actively recruiting stakeholder groups in illinois that are interested in forming a domestic violence fatality review team in their area for more information please email us at fatalityreview ilcadv org mailto fatalityreview ilcadv org location 1 tbd coming soon location 2 tbd location 3 tbd location 4 tbd "
+  office of domestic violence and community violence prevention city of rockford wendy cohen senior policy advisor office of the illinois attorney general patrick delfino director illinois state s attorney appellate prosecutor s office dr thomas golebiewski l c s w in private practice psychotherapy and counseling adjunct professor at loyola university school of social work jennifer greene director of policy and advocacy life span emily harwell policy manager office of the illinois lt governor meg hefty associate director sarah s inn sheriff andrew hires richland county sherriff carolyn klarquist supervisor assistant defender office of the state appellate defender major dan likens illinois state police division of criminal investigations jenna lopez sexual assault legal advocacy program manager ywca sauk valley rep tony mccombie house republican leader 89th district illinois house of representatives michelle meyer chief executive officer mutual ground emily miller senior advisor for policy legislative affairs office of the illinois governor fawn pettet client support services manager land of lincoln legal aid amanda pyron executive director the network advocating against domestic violence jenny schoenwetter secretary executive director and ceo harbor house stacy l short associate deputy director child protection illinois department of child and family services vickie smith president and chief executive officer illinois coalition against domestic violence dr jacob stelter attending emergency physician northshore university health system content content content content content content content content content regional dvfr teams regional domestic violence fatality review teams are responsible for conducting a designated number of comprehensive individual case reviews quarterly these cases will consist of fatalities and near fatalities that are believed to be the result of domestic violence including overdoses and suicides as part of these in depth case reviews teams will collect and review a variety of records conduct interviews look at victim survivor abuser contact with various systems and identify both vulnerabilities and strengths in the intervention process teams will use their findings to identify opportunities for improvement in domestic violence intervention strategies and systems collaboration and make annual recommendations to the statewide committee teams must be organized by circuit court boundaries but may be formed as county jurisdiction beat or neighborhood specific the statewide dvfr committee is actively recruiting stakeholder groups in illinois that are interested in forming a domestic violence fatality review team in their area for more information please email us at fatalityreview ilcadv org mailto fatalityreview ilcadv org location 1 tbd coming soon location 2 tbd location 3 tbd location 4 tbd "
 draft: false
 navigation: true
 path: /about